Back to All

 Toe Stops & Plugs 101

-Fixed or "bolt on" toe stops can come in different shapes and sizes and in many colors.
+Fixed toe stops come in different shapes, sizes and colors.
 They are always made with a small hole in the center where a bolt or screw is inserted to connect directly to the plate.
-This hole goes all the way through the bolt on toe stop.
-They cannot be set at different heights.
-The opening they use is 5/16”.
+Fixed toe stops do not have a stem, so unlike adjustable toe stops, they stay put where they are.

 Example of a fixed toe stop: